This information is intended for use by health professionals

 Patients treated with high doses of cytarabine should be observed for neuropathy since dose adjustments may be needed to avoid irreversible neurologic disorders.

-Severe and sometimes fatal pulmonary toxicity, adult respiratory distress syndrome, and pulmonary oedema have occurred following high dose schedules with cytarabine therapy.
+Severe and sometimes fatal pulmonary toxicity, adult respiratory distress syndrome, and pulmonary edema have occurred following high dose schedules with cytarabine therapy.

 Cases of cardiomyopathy with subsequent death have been reported following experimental high dose therapy with cytarabine in combination with cyclophosphamide when used for bone marrow transplant preparation.